 She was very beautiful.
 Her monthly period had just ended and she was taking the time to cleanse herself.
 Her husband was away fighting in a war so she may have lingered at this task because there were no pressing chores to do.

-Did she know someone was watching?
+Did she know that someone was watching?
 Did she feel his eyes on her?
 We have no way of knowing.
 What we do know is that he called and she went.

 Did she feel nervous?
 Was she willing?
 Was she flattered because David was king?
 Did she feel shame after the fact?
 Nobody knows.
 All of her emotions and thoughts are lost to us.
 All we have left is this statement: